Skip to content

 While security testing is critical, not every business is equipped to perform assessments in house.
 You may need to hire a third-party information security analyst.
 Paying for an assessment can seem like a big investment, but it’s a lot more affordable than dealing with the aftermath of a successful attack.

-One of the best ways to prevent security issues is updating software regularly.
+But one of the best preventive security measures is updating software regularly.
 Developers release patches to address vulnerabilities.
-If you don’t apply those patches, you’re opening yourself up to a world of hurt you could have easily prevented.
-Plus, the right tools make it remarkably easy.
-You look like a cybersecurity superhero without putting in tons of work.
+If you don’t apply those patches, you’re opening yourself up to an IT horror story you could have easily prevented.
+Plus, the right tools make patch management remarkably easy, so you'll look like a cybersecurity superhero (but without a troubling origin story).

 Meredith Kreisa headshot